ITU-BDSA23-GROUP23/Chirp/docs/report.md

 Write about what we want to represent (Cheeps, Authors, etc.)
 Maybe incorporate functionality of a normal social media app?
 -->
+In our program the user post messages in the form of a cheep. the Cheep class is a model for this aka the repressentation of what a cheep is.
+A cheep consists of a id,Author,message,TimeStamp, and a list of Reactions

 ## Architecture — In the small